 We don’t quite trust our new robots either – industrial robots are often caged off in the factories in which they toil.
 MIT has had to come up with an RFID system to keep track of its robots 2.
 The appearance of more fanciful robots may require those chips too, say a mini robot cheetah that can turn flips and walk upside-down.
 At least there is a sense of humour out there.

 But now we humans feel that we have truly let the genie out of the bottle.
 We used to think that if we had to, we could stop a machine, we could destroy it, keep it from doing harm.
 Now we are not so sure.
 Things seem to be getting out of hand.

 What can be done?

 What if we think about things differently?
 Now, when we think about people (aka humans) we focus primarily on the behaviour (or personality type or skills) of individual humans.
 We evaluate the capabilities of a particular technology.
 Instead, what if we focus on patterns of interaction among humans and our technologies?
 After all, that is where value is created – is it going well?
 Badly?

 Take a simple call centre exchange with a human.
 It’s not hard to see whether that is going well or badly (though I still yell at chatbots).
 More to the point, how about longer-term spans of interaction that take place over weeks, months, even years.

-I and my colleagues once worked on why long-term B-to-B contracts got canceled when customer satisfaction was fine.
+My colleagues and I once worked on why long-term B-to-B contracts got cancelled when customer satisfaction was fine.
 Part of the answer was conversations in hallways that were indicative of dissatisfaction and not followed up, requests for help in solving a business problem that fell through the cracks.